Gallery

 The Daku’s Challenge

-An example of when during Ranjit Singh’s Raj where he encountered a Notorious Daku who his government was after.
+Laws that protect the weak and nurture the strong — an example of when during Ranjit Singh’s Raj where he encountered a Notorious Daku by the name of Maan Singh whom the Lahore Darbar was after.
+Maan Singh was a notorious Daku who conducted raids around the Lahore area.
 The Daku had challenged anyone in Ranjit Singh’s Kingdom to capture him and whoever could do it the Daku himself would reward them.
 Ranjit Singh himself accepted the challenge and managed to outwrestle the Daku.
 Pleased with the Daku’s fighting skill.
 Ranjit Singh enrolled him into his Khalsa Army.
 Dakus would be given employment into the Khalsa Army so that they would earn a wage and therefore would no longer steal from the people but would use their skills to protect them instead.

-Maharaja Ranjit Singh was only known to execute one person during his reign with the death penalty and that was Sardarni Sada Kaur of the Kanhaiya Misl.
+Maharaja Ranjit Singh was known to not officially execute anybody during his reign but had imprisoned Sardarni Sada Kaur of the Kanhaiya Misl.
 Sada Kaur was Ranjit Singh’s Mother-in-law who had helped him become the man he was known for during his early days.
 However, Sada Kaur wanted to hold on to her lands despite Ranjit Singh putting pressure on her to give them to his son and her Grandson Sher Singh.
 Not willing to part with her estate she went to the British East India Company on the other side of the Satluj river and started negotiations with them.
 This infuriated Ranjit Singh who saw this as an act of treachery.
 He thought with Sada Kaur becoming a protectorate of the British, it would allow them to cross the Satluj river effectively allowing them to encroach further into Panjab and into his territory.
-Therefore, he swiftly ordered her capture and execution in order to halt further negotiations.
+Therefore, he swiftly ordered her capture and imprisonment in order to halt further negotiations.
+She died in prison in 1832 AD.

 However, those lands belonged to Sada Kaur (and the Kanhaiya Misl) so the situation is complex and nuanced.
-You could argue that Sada Kaur by negotiating with the British did the people within her territory a disservice by allowing a foreign entity to take charge in an indirect way.
+You could argue that Sada Kaur by negotiating with the British, did the people within her territory a disservice by allowing a foreign entity to take charge in an indirect way.
 We saw what would happen with Cis-Satluj Sikh states that asked for British protection and then try to regain full autonomy later on.
-In this case it therefore, may have been justified for Ranjit Singh to have carried out the Penalty on Sada Kaur in the wider interest of the Sikh Panth’s sovereignty.
+In this case therefore, it may have been justified for Ranjit Singh to have carried out the imprisonment sentence which led to the death of Sada Kaur in the wider interest of the Sikh Panth’s sovereignty.

 Final Thoughts